AlexandraBledea/SOA/README.md

 ## **API Gateway**
 The API Gateway is built with **NGINX** and acts as a reverse proxy and load balancer, efficiently routing requests to the appropriate backend services.
+It routes the traffic based on the following rules:
+- /task/** - routed towards Task Service app instances
+- /authentication/** - routed towards the Authentication Service

 ## **Database Layer**
 A shared **PostgreSQL** database instance is used for the Authentication and Tasks microservices.